Claws & Effect 12: Where is Humanity? [Realms of Pugmire]

 So, for Guides who want to play with this thread, feel free to come up with your own “true” answer for what happened to humanity.
 That might be the answer for your chronicle, and you can absolutely enjoy that.
 But I personally find it’s more fun to seed CONTRADICTORY answers, and let the characters argue about it.
 Because what happened thousands or millions of years ago isn’t nearly as much fun as what’s happening at your table, right now.

-9 responses to “Claws & Effect 12: Where is Humanity?
+9 thoughts on “Claws & Effect 12: Where is Humanity?
 [Realms of Pugmire]”

 Because what’s most fun is seeing the story of the player characters.